 The virtual event planning is a such a blessing and is so worth learning.
 In-person events is exciting but now we also have this virtual event and we can do these both at once.
 You have the ability to reach beyond your location.
 Summits and events are relationship-builders.
 Apart from the financial aspect being great, the intangibles outweigh this — the relationships built, the impact to others and the joy you find.
 There’s so much to gain from it.
 Like Danielle, that’s also my biggest thing with summits.
 I gained so many new friends and it’s so great to develop those relationships.
 Collaborate and do a show.
 It’s such a cool experience and promotes you as artists and gives you another venue to be out there and connect with fans.

-Danielle advises that if you have an idea that has sparked about doing something like a summit and you are overpowered by fear of all the daunting tasks you have to go through, ask for help.
+Danielle advises that if you have an idea that has sparked about doing something like a profitable music event and you are overpowered by fear of all the daunting tasks you have to go through, ask for help.
 There’s unlimited resources out there.
-You can find anything and anyone online.
+You can find anything and anyone online to organize a profitable music event.
 You can reach out Danielle and ask her questions on how she did it at danielletucker.com.

 Links mentioned in this episode: